-- under the NASDAQ rules, the director or an immediate family member of the director is an executive officer of another entity where, at any time during the past three years, any of the executive officers of the company served on the compensation committee of such other entity; - under the NYSE rules, the director is a current employee, or an immediate family member of the director is a current executive officer, of a company that has made payments to, or received payments from, the company for property or services in an amount that, in any of the last three fiscal years, exceeds the greater of \$1 million or 2% of such other company's consolidated gross revenues;61 - under the NASDAQ rules, the director or an immediate family member of the director is a partner, controlling shareholder or an executive officer of any organization to which the company made, or from which the company received, payments for property or services in the current or any of the past three fiscal years that exceed 5% of the recipient's consolidated gross revenues for that year or \$200,000, which ever is more;62 - under the NYSE rules, the director or an immediate family member of the director has received during any 12-month period within the last three years more than \$120,000 in direct compensation63 from the company (other than in director and committee fees and pension or other forms of deferred compensation for prior service (provided that such compensation is not contingent in any way on continued
+officers of the company served on the compensation committee of such other entity;

+- under the NYSE rules, the director is a current employee, or an immediate family member of the director is a current executive officer, of a company that has made payments to, or received payments from, the company for property or services in an amount that, in any of the last three fiscal years, exceeds the greater of \$1 million or 2% of such other company's consolidated gross revenues; - under the NASDAQ rules, the director or an immediate family member of the director is a partner, controlling shareholder or an executive officer of any organization to which the company made, or from which the company received, payments for property or services in the current or any of the past three fiscal years that exceed 5% of the recipient's consolidated gross revenues for that year or \$200,000, whichever is more; - under the NYSE rules, the director or an immediate family member of the director has received during any 12-month period within the last three years more than \$120,000 in direct compensation from the company (other than in director and committee fees and pension or other forms of deferred compensation for prior service (provided that such compensation is not contingent in any way on continued service)

-61 The NYSE specifies that both the payments and the consolidated gross revenues to be measured shall be those reported in the last completed fiscal year of such other company.
+&lt;sup>61 The NYSE specifies that both the payments and the consolidated gross revenues to be measured shall be those reported in the last completed fiscal year of such other company.
 The look-back provision for this test applies solely to the financial relationship between the listed company and the director or immediate family member's current employer; a listed company need not consider former employment of the director or immediate family member.

-62 The NASDAQ rules exclude from the calculation payments arising solely from investments in the company's securities and payments under nondiscretionary charitable contribution matching programs.
+&lt;sup>62 The NASDAQ rules exclude from the calculation payments arising solely from investments in the company's securities and payments under nondiscretionary charitable contribution matching programs.

-63 The NYSE rules focus on direct compensation.
+&lt;sup>63 The NYSE rules focus on direct compensation.
 Consequently, investment income from the company (such as dividend or interest income) would not count toward the \$120,000 threshold.
 In addition, the NYSE's focus on "direct" compensation means that bona fide and documented reimbursement of expenses also may be excluded.
 Note, however, that the NYSE considers payments to a director's solely owned business entity to be direct compensation.

-service) and compensation received by an immediate family member for service as a non-executive employee);64
+and compensation received by an immediate family member for service as a non-executive employee);

-- under the NASDAQ rules, the director or an immediate family member of the director received any compensation65 from the company in excess of \$120,000 during any 12-month period within the last three years (other than director or committee fees, benefits under tax-qualified retirement plans or nondiscretionary compensation and compensation paid to an immediate family member for service as a non-executive employee);66 and - under the NASDAQ rules, the director, while serving as an interim executive officer, participated in the preparation of the financial statements of the company or any current subsidiary of the company at any time during the past three years.
+- under the NASDAQ rules, the director or an immediate family member of the director received any compensation from the company in excess of \$120,000 during any 12-month period within the last three years (other than director or committee fees, benefits under tax-qualified retirement plans or nondiscretionary compensation and compensation paid to an immediate family member for service as a non-executive employee); and - under the NASDAQ rules, the director, while serving as an interim executive officer, participated in the preparation of the financial statements of the company or any current subsidiary of the company at any time during the past three years.